cdaven/noteexplorer/README.md

 ### Filename links

-You can link to the target note's filename, like `[[There and back again]]`.
-Note that the path and file extension are omitted.
+You can link to the target note's filename, like `[[The Hobbit]]`.
+Note that filename links are case insensitive and the path and file extension is omitted.
 Your note-taking application is assumed to find the right file anyway.

 This means that filenames must be unique in a collection of notes.
 Also, filename links are expected to follow the same rules as filenames in Windows: